 A hopper car (US) or hopper wagon (UIC) is a type of railroad freight car used to transport loose bulk commodities such as coal, ore, grain, and track ballast.
-Two main types of hopper railcars: covered hopper cars, which are equipped with a roof, and open hopper cars, which is open top.
+Two main types of hopper railcars: covered hopper cars, which are equipped with a roof, and open hopper cars, which are open top.

 Covered hopper cars are used for bulk cargo such as grain, sugar, and fertilizer that must be protected from exposure to the weather.
 Open hopper cars are used for commodities such as coal, which can suffer exposure with less detrimental effects.
 Hopper cars have been used by railways worldwide whenever automated cargo handling has been desired.
 “Ore jennies” is predominantly a term for shorter open hopper cars hauling taconite by the Duluth, Missabe, and Iron Range Railway on Minnesota’s Iron Range.

 A rotary car dumper permits the use of simpler and more compact (because sloping ends are not required) gondola cars instead of hoppers.
 Covered hoppers, though, are still in widespread use.

 Photo: Donnie Marcos

 MaxRacks with Hopper cars protect your employees working on rail cars.
 Hopper car handrails also help maximize fall protection for employees who need to access multiple hatches at one time.